 Exercise induces the symptoms of physiological arousal—sweaty hands, a racing pulse, shortness of breath.
 These symptoms mirror, in many ways, the thrill of romantic attraction.
 Interestingly, people can easily mistake the two and misattribute physical arousal for romantic attraction.
 Use this phenomenon to your advantage by inviting your romantic interest to workout with you.
 The results?
 A likely boost to your attractiveness in his or her eyes.

-Even if you have been with your husband or wife for years, you should still make them feel respected and like you don’t take him/her for granted.
-So whenever it is appropriate say “please” and “thank you”.
-Good manners go a long way, even in marriage.
+Even if you have been with your husband or wife for years, you should still make them feel respected and like you don’t take him or her for granted.

 3. Laugh together.

 A marriage without a sense of humor is a marriage that won’t be much fun.
 Learn to laugh at the small stuff and never take life too seriously.
 Go as far as finding humor in predicaments that would have otherwise made you angry.